FrenchGithubUser/HQ-VideoGame-Snippets-Database/README.md

 ## Notes

-I am aware of the low bitrate that youtube videos have.
+- I am aware of the low bitrate that youtube videos have.
 However, in most cases it is not problematic and will still look way better than low resolution/high bitrate videos.
 In the future, there might be higher quality and more resilient options, but for now, this is a great way to store videos.

+- Downloading the snippets can be done with this command : `youtube-dl -f 'best' --postprocessor-args "-ss TIMESTAMP_1 -to TIMESTAMP_2" 'https://www.youtube.com/watch?v=VIDEO_ID'`